whoschek/bzfs/README.md

 *  This option takes as input parameters a time range filter and an optional rank range filter.
 It separately computes the results for each filter and returns aka includes the UNION of both results.
+To instead use a pure rank range filter (no UNION), or a pure time range filter (no UNION), simply use '0..0' to indicate an empty time range, or omit the rank range, respectively.
+This option can be specified multiple times.

+    <b>*Replication Example (UNION):* </b>

-For example, you can specify to include all daily snapshots that were created in the last 7 days, and at the same time make sure that at least the oldest 7 daily snapshots are included, regardless of whether they were created within the last 7 days or not, like so:`--include-snapshot-times-and-ranks '7 days ago..*' 'latest 7'`.
+    Specify to replicate all daily snapshots that were created during the last 7 days, and at the same time ensure that at least the latest 7 daily snapshots are replicated regardless of when they were created, like so: `--include-snapshot-regex '.*_daily'
+    --include-snapshot-times-and-ranks '7 days ago..*' 'latest
+    7'`

+    <b>*Deletion Example (no UNION):* </b>

+    Specify to delete all daily snapshots that were created more than 7 days ago, yet ensure that at least the latest 7 daily snapshots are not deleted regardless of when they were created, like so:
+    `--skip-replication --delete-missing-snapshots
+    --include-snapshot-regex '.*_daily'
+    --include-snapshot-times-and-ranks 'latest 7..latest 100%'
+    --include-snapshot-times-and-ranks '*..7 days ago'`

     This helps to safely cope with irregular scenarios where no snapshots were created or received within the last 7 days, or where more than 7 daily snapshots were created within the last 7 days.
 It can also help to avoid accidental pruning of the last snapshot that source and destination have in common.
-To instead use a pure rank range filter (no UNION), or a pure time range filter (no UNION), simply use '0..0' to indicate an empty time range, or omit the rank range, respectively.

     <b>*TIMERANGE:* </b>